postmannen/ctrl/README.md

 Since the initial connection from a ctrl node is outbound towards the central NATS message broker no inbound firewall openings are needed.

-## Disclaimer

-All code in this repository are to be concidered not-production-ready, and the use is at your own responsibility and risk.
-The code are the attempt to concretize the idea of a purely async management system where the controlling unit is decoupled from the receiving unit, and that that we know the state of all the receiving units at all times.

-Also read the license file for further details.

-Expect the main branch to have breaking changes.
-If stability is needed, use the released packages, and read the release notes where changes will be explained.

 ## Overview

-Send Commands with Request Methods to control your servers by passing a messages that will have guaranteed delivery  based on the criteries set, and when/if the receiving node is available.
+Send Commands with Request Methods to control your servers by passing a messages.
+If a receiving node is down, the message will be retried with the criterias set within the message body.
 The result of the method executed will be delivered back to you from the node you sent it from.

 ctrl uses **NATS** as message passing architecture for the commands back and forth from nodes.
 Delivery is guaranteed within the criterias set.
-All of the processes in the system are running concurrently, so if something breaks or some process is slow it will not affect the handling and delivery of the other messages in the system.
+All of the processes in the system are running concurrently.
+If some process is slow or fails it will not affect the handling and delivery of the other messages in the system.

-A node can be a server running any host operating system, a container living in the cloud somewhere, a Rapsberry Pi, or something else that needs to be controlled that have an operating system installed.
+**ctrl** can be run on almost any host operating system, containers living in the cloud somewhere, a Rapsberry Pi, or something else that needs to be controlled that have an operating system installed.

-ctrl can be compiled to run on all major architectures like **x86**, **amd64**,**arm64**, **ppc64** and more, with for example operating systems like **Linux**, **OSX**, **Windows**.
+ctrl can be compiled to run on most major architectures like **x86**, **amd64**,**arm64**, **ppc64** and more, with for example operating systems like **Linux**, **OSX**, **Windows**.

 ### Example of message flow